 To paint with a lens appears a paradoxical recourse for an expert of graphic composition and the infinite precision required by the field of print art, yet, bold evocations of the intrinsic beauty of life, the importance of experiment and courage of departure towards an unknown, are well delineated in the large format representations presented, the fruit of a labour wherein the artist crossed a river by feeling the stones at the riverbed.

 Josée Charbonneau completed her studies from the Cégep du Vieux Montréal in 1976 with a Degree in Graphic Design.
 In 2007, she became a full member of the Atelier Circulaire printmaking collective.
 Her main aspiration lies in the transposition of the figurative representation to images imbued with colourism and non-symbolic compositions.

 Personal Exhibitions (Montreal): Galerie Luz, Montreal, 2018, 2015.
 Collective Exhibitions: Maison Albert Bruneau, Quebec 2018, -(Montreal) Circular Gallery, 2018-2008, Houses of Culture Saint-Antoine sur Richelieu 2017 and Parc- Extension Gallery Luz 2017, 2016, 2014, Galerie du Viaduc, 2016, Collège du Vieux-Montréal 2008.
-Her prints were acquired by private and public collectors, included by the Bank National Library of Canada, Gabrielle Roy Library of Quebec and the National Archives of Quebec.
+Her prints were acquired by private and public collectors, the Bank National Library of Canada, Gabrielle Roy Library of Quebec and the National Archives of Quebec.